FrancoPozzettiDV/App-Practica/README.md

 The application includes the following functionalities:

-1. Greeter: The user enters their name and, upon pressing a button, a response is returned along with the value entered.
+1. **Greeter**: The user enters their name and, upon pressing a button, a response is returned along with the value entered.
-2. Calculator: The user enters the first number, the second number, and then chooses which operation to perform by pressing a button and the App returns the result.
+2. **Calculator**: The user enters the first number, the second number, and then chooses which operation to perform by pressing a button and the App returns the result.
-3. Contact list: The App displays data from a .JSON
+3. **Contact list**: The App displays data from a .JSON
-4. Quotes: The user presses a button, the App communicates with a quote API and returns the quote along with the author to the user.
+4. **Quotes**: The user presses a button, the App communicates with a quote API and returns the quote along with the author to the user.
-5. Giphy: The user types the gif they want to search for, the App communicates with the giphy API and returns the first 10 results.
+5. **Giphy**: The user types the gif they want to search for, the App communicates with the giphy API and returns the first 10 results.

 To enter exercise 4 and 5, a name must be entered in the main screen.
 Doing this, you can see how data is carried from one section to another.